OCA/account-payment/account_cash_discount_base/README.rst

 #.
 Go to your companies
 #.
 Set the cash discount base amount type (including taxes or not)
+#.
+Set if you authorize or not manual cash discount

 You can also configure default discount percent and delay on the payment term.